puzzle/ansible-training/content/labs/04.3/_index.en.md

 - Add another task using the debug module and print out the result of the search above.
 The difficulty here is to print *all* results and not just the first.

 {{% notice tip %}}
 Use an appropriate return value to show the output.
-Information about return values can be found here: <https://docs.ansible.com/ansible/latest/reference_appendices/common_return_values.html>
+Information about return values can be found here: [Ansible Docs - Common Return Values](https://docs.ansible.com/ansible/latest/reference_appendices/common_return_values.html)
 {{% /notice %}}

 - Now, loop over the results and create a backup file called <filename.cf>.bak for each file.
 Use the command module.